Hadi-ux/Sample-/README.md

 # Sample-
-these are a few sample of my job
+these are a few samples of my job